datastax/pulsar-jms/README.md

 | jms.tckPassword | no | String | empty string | Password for running the TCK | Not used in production |

 Every other option is passed as configuration to the Pulsar Client and to the Pulsar Admin client, this way you can configure additional Pulsar features and especially security related features, like Authentication and Encryption.

+Please check Apache Pulsar documentation for the complete list of configuration options.